pantheon-deprecated/travis-scripts/README.md

 You must customize the contents of these files to suit the needs of your project.
 See the detailed instructions below; more information is also available in the comments inside each file.

 #### Composer

+Do not use the composer.json file included in the pantheon-systems/travis-scripts project; instead, use one from a project mentioned in the section **Setup**, above.

 Set the **name** and **description** in your composer.json file to something appropriate for your project.